About

 The Festival is now staged jointly by the Spurn Bird Observatory Trust (SBOT) and the British Trust for Ornithology (BTO).
 This partnership has helped the festival continue to grow and become much more professional, while at the same time keeping the friendly, welcoming feel.

 There are many walks taking place over the weekend - migration walks, bird identification walks, a bat walk on Friday evening and even a plant walk.
 From early morning Saturday and Sunday there are migration watches and bird ringing demonstrations taking place.
-There are also art classes on both days run by renowned artist Darren Woodhead and "Digiscoping" classes as well.
+There are also art classes on both days run by renowned artist Darren Woodhead and photography classes run by Martin Standley.
 Food is available throughout the festival weekend and is served by the now legendary Spurn Ladies!

 As part of the Festival, the Observatory, and the British Trust for Ornithology (BTO) run a competition to find the Martin Garner Spurn Young Birder of The Year - the competition named in Martin’s honour.
 This prestigious contest is open to all young British birders up to the age of 16, with two age categories, U14 and 14-16.
 The winner of the competition receives either a brand new pair of Swarovski or Opticron binoculars very kindly donated by Swarovski Optik or Opticron.